Summer Financial Aid

 4. Monitor Your Catmail

 We'll keep you informed on the status of your summer offer through your CatMail account.
-Once you've enrolled in summer classes and submitted your FAFSA, our review process typically takes around ten business days.
+Once you've enrolled in summer classes and submitted your FAFSA form, our review process typically takes around ten business days.
 Initial offers for graduate students are set to be sent out in early-May and offers for undergraduate students will be sent out in mid-May.
 Most students can expect to see their aid offers by June 1st.

 5. Wait for Your Aid